Deposit your research outputs

 When you deposit your research in Minerva Access, the repository team will check publisher permissions and copyright before making any files public.
 They will apply and manage any embargo periods that may be required.

-Most academic journals will allow the Author Accepted Manuscript (AAM) of an article to be made open access in an institutional repository after a 12-36 month embargo.
-Many academic book publishers will likewise allow the AAM of a single chapter (or the author's own chapter in an edited volume) to be made open access in a repository after a 12 or 24 month embargo.
+Many academic book publishers will likewise allow the AAM of a single chapter (or the author's own chapter in an edited volume) to be made open access in a repository.
+Embargoes of between 12 or 24 months will usually apply.
 The same is usually true of published conference papers.

-Checking deposit policies and embargo periods yourself
+Checking publishers' deposit policies

 Further support